rfhb/ctrdata/README.md

 ## Issues

+* Query terms are not checked or parsed within `ctrdata`; this is not a priority because queries are conveniently composed in a web brower.

 * By design, each record from EUCTR when using `details = TRUE` (the default) represents information on the trial concerning the respective member state.
 This is necessary for some analyses, but not for others.

 * So far, no attempts are made to harmonise and map field names between different registers, such as by using standardised identifiers.

 * So far, no efforts were made to type data base fields; they are all strings (`2L` in mongo).

-* Package `ctrdata` is expected to work on Linux, Mac OS X and MS Windows systems, if requirements (above) are met.
+* Package `ctrdata` is expected to work on Linux, Mac OS X and MS Windows systems, if installation requirements (above) are met.

 * Package `ctrdata` also uses [Variety](https://github.com/variety/variety).
-Its file `variety.js` is will automatically be downloaded into the package's `exec` directory when first using the function that needs it.
-This may however fail if this directory is not writable for the user and this issue is not yet addressed.
-However, `variety.js` may not work well with remote mongo databases, see `findCTRkeys()`.
+In fact, `variety.js` will automatically be downloaded into the package's `exec` directory when first using the function that needs it.
+This may fail if this directory is not writable for the user and this issue is not yet addressed.
+Note that `variety.js` may not work well with remote mongo databases, see documentation of `findCTRkeys()`.

 * In case `curl` fails with an SSL error, run this code to update the certificates in the root of package `curl`:
 ```R